Erectile dysfunction and diabetes: Take control today

-- Ask what you need to do to control diabetes.
-Careful blood sugar control can prevent nerve and blood vessel damage that can lead to erectile dysfunction.
+- Ask if there's anything you can do to better manage your diabetes.
+Improving your blood sugar levels can help prevent nerve and blood vessel damage that can lead to erectile dysfunction.
+You'll also feel better overall and improve your quality of life.
 Ask your doctor if you're taking the right steps to manage your diabetes.

 - Ask about other health problems.
 It's common for men with diabetes to have other chronic conditions that can cause or worsen erectile dysfunction.
 Work with your doctor to make sure you're addressing any other health problems.

 - Seek counseling.
-Anxiety and stress can worsen erectile dysfunction.
-A psychologist or other mental health provider can help you find ways to ease your stress level.
+Anxiety and stress can make erectile dysfunction worse.
+Erectile dysfunction can also have a negative impact on your relationship with your intimate partner.
+A psychologist, counselor or other mental health specialist can help you and your partner find ways to cope.

 See more In-depth